 Products: Bakery food, beers, frozen uncooked food, meat, pharmaceuticals, seafood, and other goods.

-Walmart is at the TOP in the list of the most profitable companies in the world.
+Walmart is at the TOP of the list of the most profitable companies in the world.

-Walmart is the largest chain of multiple retail stores offering goods for lower prices than the average in the United States and Canada.
+Walmart is the largest chain of multiple retail stores offering goods for lower prices than average in the United States and Canada.
 It was founded by Sam Walton and is headquartered in Bentonville in the Northwestern part of the state of Arkansas.

 Interestingly, Walmart has so far not managed to establish a delivery system as effective as that of, for example, Amazon.

 However, sometimes the company brings original ideas to life.
-For example, buyers who agreed to deliver goods to their neighbors who purchased them online were offered a scheme of discounts in 2013.
+For example, buyers that agreed to deliver goods to their neighbors who purchased them online were offered a scheme of discounts in 2013.

-Despite its first place in the ranking, Walmart has its shortcomings among which are problems with expansion, competitive battle against Amazon, and frequent criticism from its customers.
+Despite the first place in the ranking, Walmart has its shortcomings, among which are problems with expansion, competitive battle against Amazon, and frequent criticism from the customers.

 However, those are far from being critical, given Walmart’s capitalization level and international influence.